NatronGitHub/natron-python-scripting/Python_GUI/replacePaths/README.md

 # replacePaths

-Replace paths in 'Read' nodes.
+Replace path in 'Read' nodes.

 ### HOW TO USE IT